guenterrote/NumPSLA/README.md

 + `NumPSLA-basic.py`

-  This is a basic enumeration program, mainly for demonstrating how simple the enumeration algorithm ist.
+  This is a basic enumeration program, mainly for demonstrating how simple the enumeration algorithm is.
 When provided with a number n on the command line,  it will count all x-monotone pseudoline arrangments with at most n lines by running through each of them individually.
-  By including the module `wiring_diagram.py`, one can for example modify the program to print wiring diagrams of all arrangements.
+  By importing the module `wiring_diagram.py`, one can for example modify the program to print wiring diagrams of all arrangements.

 + `wiring_diagram.py`